 My son almost had enough miles for an award ticket.
 I don’t want him to lose his miles, which he was planning to use when he graduated from high school.
 I don’t want to lose my miles, either.

 US Airways says it will reinstate my miles for $150, but I can’t afford it.
 And honestly, we’ve earned those miles.
 Can you help? — Marianne MacKenzie, Lakewood, Colo.

 But it didn’t have to.
+This isn’t the first complaint we’ve received about US Airways.
 The terms and condition of your US Airways miles are clear: use ‘em or lose ‘em.
 You squirreled away your points as if they were acorns, which unfortunately, they are not.
 Miles depreciate over time, and often expire when they aren’t put to good use.

 Not that they are of any use.
 For many leisure travelers, frequent flier miles have a negative value.

 What do I mean by that?
 Well, say your son books an award seat, and you decide to fly with him.
 If US Airways’ flights are more expensive than those of a competitor, and if your son previously chose US Airways over another cheaper airline when he earned the miles – which is what happens often – then the miles effectively have a negative value.
 In other words, they cost more than they were worth.
 (Here’s our ultimate guide to travel loyalty programs.)

 By now, you already know that you could have easily avoided this by not allowing your miles to expire.
 All it takes is a little activity on your account, and you get to keep the points.